Interactive-Context-Lab/Medical-Speech-Recognition/README.md

 ## Dataset
 This model only supports for **Chinese Medical Speech Corpus (ChiMeS)** dataset for training and testing.
 If you are using other dataset, you have to reconstruct the dataset directories refer to the following descriptions.

+**ChiMeS dataset is released on https://iclab.ee.ntust.edu.tw/chimes-dataset/home**, so you can download it and use this baseline by the following descriptions.

 Note:
 We use manifest file in `.csv` formation.
 In this file, each row contains paths of audio file and corresponding text file.
 For example:
 ```